deepset-ai/haystack-home/content/blog/query-decomposition/index.md

 Sometimes a single question is multiple questions in disguise.
 For example: “Did Microsoft or Google make more money last year?”.
 To get to the correct answer for this seemingly simple question, we actually have to break it down: “How much money did Google make last year?” and “How much money did Microsoft make last year?”.
 Only if we know the answer to these 2 questions can we reason about the final answer.

 This is where query decomposition comes in.
-This is a technique for AI applications that are meant to answer questions (like retrieval augmented generation or chat) that follows a simple approach:
+This is a technique for retrieval augmented generation (RAG) based AI applications that follows a simple approach:

 1. Decompose the original question into smaller questions that can be answered independently to each other.
 Let’s call these ‘sub questions’ here on out.
-2. Reason about the final answer to the original question, based on the answer to the sub questions.
+2. Reason about the final answer to the original question, based on each sub-answer.

 While for many query/dataset combinations, this may not be required, for some, it very well may be.
-At the end of the day, often 1 query results in 1 retrieval step.
+At the end of the day, often one query results in one retrieval step.
 If within that one single retrieval step we are unable to have the retriever return *both* the money Microsoft made last year *and* Google, then the system will struggle to produce an accurate final response.

 This method ensures that we are: